karatelabs/karate-js/README.md

 We are far from 100% compliance, but we may never need to be.
 Of course, we will gladly welcome contributions in case there is interest in supporting some of the below.
 But making Karate-JS 100% ECMA conformant or Node JS compatible is currently NOT the objective of this project.
 If you have feedback, feel free to open an issue and start a discussion.

 In other words, our immediate goal is to support the most common things that Karate users do with JS.

-The next step for us is to replace Graal-JS in Karate, and the large suite of regression-tests and demos we have will guide us.
+As of 2024-April-10 we have [completed the swap of the JS in Karate from Graal](https://github.com/karatelabs/karate/issues/2546#issuecomment-2046655380), and all tests pass.
+This is a good demonstration that Karate-JS is ready for use by any JVM app that needs to embed some scripting and Java interop.

 Here is a list of what we *don't* plan to support: